jmyers0022/api_wrapper_skeleton/README.md

 This isn't a gem you'd install.
 It's just a boilerplate for wrapping an API.

+## Specs

+The specs are intentionally minimal since implementation will vary wildly.
+You should probably add some specs to cover your own cases.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.